fidesmo/apdu-over-ble-android/README.md

 ![scan started](https://github.com/fidesmo/android-ble-server/blob/master/images/scan-started.png)

-2. The client will automatically discover the peripheral device.
-In case of using the same application in the server mode it will ask to attach the NFC card to it.
+2. The client will automatically discover the peripheral device (server).
+If the server is this same application running in server mode, the server will ask the user to attach the NFC card to it.
 If the card is a Fidesmo card (link to https://developer.fidesmo.com/fidesmocard) the card identifiers are read by the server and transmitted to the client, which displays them.